SuzukoUsami/Platformer/readme.md

  - items mini shake animation,
  - new biomes,
  - more levels,

  ### fix:
  - loading when no save file is present,
- - fix shaders when snail is hit,
- - fireworm not shooting when player stands next to him,